Originator Fraud: Crimes Of Opportunity & Crimes Of Desperation

 This department is your corporate life insurance policy.
 They’ll catch a lot of fraud, and even if something slips by, it shows that the company is trying to be a good corporate citizen.
 Most companies are wise to this, but I still see quite a few companies in the mortgage sector that hasn’t invested in any personnel who are tasked with doing the types of fraud detection activities that I talked about above.
 In a worst-case scenario of insider fraud, those are the companies that have to sweat bullets.

-This article was originally published in the Lone Star LO February 2023 issue.
+This article originally appeared in Lone Star LO, on the week of February 9, 2023.

 Published on